lsa-pilot/dewhale/README.md

 # Dewhale

 Dewhale is a GitHub-Powered AI for effortless development.
+See this [Overview](https://vxdev.pages.dev/).

 [中文文档](./README.zh_CN.md)